microsoft/terminal/doc/specs/#1595 - Suggestions UI/Snippets.md

 C | 🚶 Walk   | The user can save commands straight to their settings with a `wt` command D | 🚶 Walk   | Users can have different tasks enabled for different profiles(/shells?)
-E | 🚶 Walk   | The Terminal displays a Snippets Pane for easy browsing of relevant snippets F | 🚶 Walk   | Users should be able to save snippets directly from the commandline G | 🏃‍♂️ Run    | The terminal can automatically look for command fragments in the tree of the CWD H | 🏃‍♂️ Run    | Snippets with multiple lines can be sent only conditionally on the success of the previous command (with shell integration)
+E | 🚶 Walk   | The Terminal displays a Snippets Pane for easy browsing of relevant snippets F | 🏃‍♂️ Run    | The terminal can automatically look for command fragments in the tree of the CWD G | 🏃‍♂️ Run    | Snippets with multiple lines can be sent only conditionally on the success of the previous command (with shell integration)
-I | ✅ Done   | Snippets can be filtered by text the user has already typed J | 🚀 Sprint | Snippets can have prompt-able sections of input K | 🚀 Sprint | Community tasks are hosted in a public GH repo L | 🚀 Sprint | A simple UX (either web or in Terminal) is exposed for interacting with public GH repo of tasks
+H | ✅ Done   | Snippets can be filtered by text the user has already typed I | 🚀 Sprint | Snippets can have prompt-able sections of input J | 🚀 Sprint | Community tasks are hosted in a public GH repo K | 🚀 Sprint | A simple UX (either web or in Terminal) is exposed for interacting with public GH repo of tasks

 ### Elevator Pitch